Understanding the System and Types of Payment Instruments in Indonesia

 We know that every country has a different currency used in every transaction.
 For example, Indonesia uses Rupiah, Singapore uses Singapore Dollars, Japan uses Yen, China uses Yuan, America uses US Dollars, the European Union uses Euros, and so on.

-See also difference between that and which
+See also difference between himalayan rivers and peninsular rivers

 The question is how to pay for international transactions such as export and import activities, bearing in mind that each country has its own currency and has different exchange rates.
 International payments can be made in various ways, both cash and non-cash.